Black Knot Disease Maintenance

 Use sharp pruning tools like clippers, shears or saws to make clean cuts.

 Sterilize your tools between cuts by soaking them in a 1:3 bleach and water solution, or by using a dish soap solution.

 Dispose of diseased branches by putting them in the trash, burying or burning them.
-Do not put them in the compost or keep them in your yard, as they can spread spores for months after removal.
+Do not put them in the compost in your yard or in the landfill as they can spread spores for months after removal.

 Replacing Your Trees

 Sometimes the disease will have progressed enough that the tree cannot be saved and removal is necessary.
 You can always plant another tree once the diseased tree has been properly removed.
 When selecting trees for a new planting, consider varieties that will do well in our climate, like the Amur chokecherry (Prunus maackii).